groue/GRMustache/README.md

 **Compatibility with previous GRMustache versions**: update GRMustache, enjoy [performance improvements](https://github.com/groue/GRMustacheBenchmark) and bugfixes, and don't change a line of your code.
 You may get harmless deprecation warnings, though.
 Check the [release notes](GRMustache/blob/master/RELEASE_NOTES.md).

+**Expressiveness**: GRMustache lets you break out of Mustache limits, in conscience, when you need.

 **Documentation**: GRMustache online documentation is provided as guides and sample code:

 - [guides/embedding.md](GRMustache/blob/master/guides/embedding.md): how to embed GRMustache in your Xcode projects